pjotrp/bioruby-exominer/README.md

 year, and user provided keywords and impact scores and written out.

-Exominer also exports to RDF, so that the gene symbols can be stored into a triple-store and link out to Bio2rdf resources, for example.
-The latter allows harvesting pathways, for example.
+Exominer also exports to RDF, so that the gene symbols can be stored into a triple-store and link out to Bio2rdf resources.
+The latter allows harvesting pathways.

+Every RDF export contains full information on the origin of symbols.
+Over time designs can be compared against each other and a historical record is maintained.
+It is a good idea to store the textual versions of the files too.

 The initial symbol list with aliases can be fetched/generated from external sources, such as NCBI, Biomart and/or Bio2rdf.
 Some example scripts